PhoenixBasics/phoenixbasics.github.io/stepausersignin.md

 Path helpers look at the names of modules (as opposed to the url strings) to name our paths - so this change will not affect anything the generator created.

+Now that we have a the router updated we can run our migration with `mix ecto.migrate`.

 ### Hash and Validate Passwords

 We can now signup new users!
 We can improve things a bit with some validators... and we really should hash our passwords before we store them.
 All that happens will happen in `Fawkes.Signup.User.changeset/2`.

 We'll start by adding an encryption library.
 There are a ton of great libraries available through hex (see [Riverrun's choosing the password algorithm](https://github.com/riverrun/comeonin/wiki/Choosing-the-password-hashing-algorithm) for examples).
-We'll use bcrypt_elixir by adding it to our `mix.exs`:
+We'll use bcrypt_elixir by adding it (and comeonin) to our `mix.exs`:

 ```
   defp deps do